git-sandip/SanuMaya/README.md

 ## Features ✨

-- **Command Handling**: SanuMaya will include a variety of commands to enhance your Discord server experience.
+- **Command Handling**: SanuMaya includes a variety of commands to enhance your Discord server experience.
 - **Customization**: Easily customize and extend SanuMaya's functionality to suit your server's needs.
 - **Modular Design**: Built with a modular design, making it easy to add new features and maintain existing ones.

 ## Getting Started 🚀

+To be updated.

+## Installation 🔧

+To be updated.

+## Usage 📋

 To be updated.